israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 **_Parameters_**
 - **name**
   The function name.
 Can be omitted, in which case the function is `anonymous`.
   The name is only local to the function body.

 - **paramN**
   The name of an argument to be passed to the function.
+   A function can have up to 255 arguments.

 ### Destructuring Assignment